fschaeck/AirVPN-hummingbird-docker/README.md

-as well as in case of system reboot while the connection is active, the system may keep and use some or all of the netwrok settings determined by the client, therefore your network connection might not work as expected, every connection might be refused and the system might seem to be "network locked". .
-To restore and recover your system network, you can use the client with the `--recover-network` option.
+as well as in case of system reboot while the connection is active, the system may keep and use some or all of the netwrok settings determined by the client, therefore your network connection might not work as expected, every connection might be refused and the system might seem to be "network locked".
+To avoid this problem in the docker container, the entrypoint.sh, that is started when the container starts, is issuing a `hummingbird --recover-network` before starting the client to establish a connection.

->`sudo ./hummingbird --recover-network`
+Thus no specific user action is needed when using hummingbird in this docker container.

-Please note in case of crash or unexpected exit, when you subsequently run hummingbird it will warn you about the unexpected exit and will require you to run it again with the `--recover-network` option.
-It will also refuse to start any connection until the network has been properly restored and recovered.
+In case of problems not fixed with this pre-caution, you may have to delete the container and re-create it with another docker run command.

-In the case of running hummingbird in a Docker container, you can just start the container with the option `--recover-network` to have everything reset.
-Or you ca. stop and delete the container and re-create a new one.
-But in that case, you'll have to stop, delete and re-create all containers using the hummingbird-container as their network-providing container, since that connection is established on the base of the container's UUID, which changes if you delete and re-create the hummingbird-container.
+But in thsat case, you'll have to stop, delete and re-create all containers using the airvpn-hummingbird container as their network-providing container, since that connection is established on the base of the container's UUID, which changes if you delete and re-create the airvpn-hummingbird container.

 ***